-The research employed a cascaded speed control system for driving PMSM.
-In this system, the speed controller calculates the reference value for the subordinate current control system.
-This setup is often used in industry due to its simplicity and well-established theoretical tuning principles.
+The research employed a cascaded speed control system for driving a PMSM.
+In this system, the speed controller calculates the reference value for the inner current control loop.
+This setup is widely used in industry due to its simplicity and wellestablished theoretical tuning principles.
 The motor current is controlled using the FOC method.
 The investigated control system, by utilizing QZS along with its controller, enables the control of the voltage reaching the DMC.
 The study compared the performance of a servo motor without QZS to the one containing it.
 The block diagram of the complete control system is depicted in Fig. 8.